-Mergesort Investigation 9 - memory access patterns
+Mergesort Investigation 9 - memory access effects

 As a way to see if merely accessing the linked list node’s memory causes the mergesort performance drops, I wrote two non-sorting functions and benchmarked them to try to distinguish